-- C11.
-The Applicant must maintain the agricultural land capability of the site, including: - establishing the ground cover of the site within 3 months following the completion of any construction or upgrading work; - (b) properly maintaining the ground cover with appropriate perennial species and weed management;and - (c) maximising current and future opportunities for dual land use as far as practicable, including maintaining the capability to graze and crop within the development footprint.
+- C9.
+The Applicant must maintain the agricultural land capability of the site, including: - (a) establishing the ground cover of the site within 3 months following the completion of any construction or upgrading; - (b) properly maintaining the ground cover with appropriate perennial species and weed management; and - (c) maintaining grazing within the development footprint, where practicable, unless the Planning Secretary agrees otherwise.